Lidang-Jiang/Lidang-Jiang.github.io/_pages/cv.md

 **Tongshan County No.1 High School, Hubei**
 High School, 2011.09 - 2014.07

----
+## Academic Performance

+- College entrance examination: 502 points
+- Undergraduate GPA: 2.9/5 (Ranked 45/50)
+- 2020 postgraduate entrance examination: 263 points
+- 2021 postgraduate entrance examination: 400 points (Ranked 8/120)
+  - Mathematics II: 141 points (Ranked 1/120)
+- Graduate GPA: 3.5/4 (Top 30%)

 ## Self-evaluation

-- **Education**: College entrance examination (502 points), undergraduate GPA (2.9/5, ranked 45/50).
-Scored 263 in the 2020 postgraduate entrance examination and 400 in the 2021 postgraduate entrance examination (8/120), with a score of 141 in Mathematics II (1/120).
-Graduate GPA is 3.5/4, ranking in the top 30%.

 - **Research**: During my graduate studies, I focused on the intersection of machine learning and lithium-ion batteries.
 At the algorithm level, I have mastered machine learning, deep learning, and some simple generative AI algorithms.
 In terms of engineering, I am proficient in using cloud computing platforms (such as Alibaba Cloud), Git, Docker, Linux, distributed training, etc. Additionally, I have conducted some experimental projects on silicon-carbon batteries, familiar with commonly used material characterization methods, and some common coin cell experiments.

 - **Publications**: During my master's program, I have authored or co-authored 3 academic papers as the first author.
 The first paper has been published in *Energies* (IF=3.2), and the second and third papers are currently under review in *Energy* (IF=9) and *Applied Energy* (IF=11.2) respectively.
 Over the three years of my master's program, I have developed the ability to independently conduct interdisciplinary scientific research.
 My current research interests include AI for Science, generative AI, deep learning, LLMs, and ML systems.

 ---

 ## Professional Skills and Courses